nio-blocks/simulator/README.md

 thread safe.

-Generators likely will need to internally keep track of any additional variables used to generate the next signals (i.e. current value that increments , UPC codes to simulate, etc).
+Generators likely will need to internally keep track of any additional variables used to generate the next signals (i.e. current value that increments, UPC codes to simulate, etc).

 ### Existing Generators